vlow/turboline/README.md

 That takes care of everything.
 You'll get a turboline with the width of your screen, taking up to 500 characters (softly auto-wrapping when the cursor touches the edge of the screen).
 Pressing colon will show the turboline with a ":" prompt.
 You can change the prompt by specifying the "prompt" parameter of the turboline init function.

-## Credits and Contribution
+## Disclaimer and Contribution
-I created this mainly on two weekends, so it is probably not bug free.
+I am fairly new to Python and I created this mainly on two weekends, so it is probably not bug free.
 I welcome pull-requests and reported issues to this repo.
-If you want to contribute features or bugfixes, please make sure to make your pull-request from a feature-branch.
+If you want to contribute features or bugfixes, please make sure to create your pull-request from a feature-branch.

+Also, if you are somewhat experienced in Python, I would appreciate if you point out mistakes or bad practices in my code to me.